Distributionally Robust Probabilistic Prediction for Stochastic Dynamical Systems: Value Function Upper Bound

 \section{Value Function Upper Bound}

-To get an upper bound of $V_k^{*}$, one can either enlarge the feasible region of the outer maximization or shrink the feasible region of the inner minimization.
-Since the outer feasible region has already contained all pdfs, we shall weaken some constraints of the ambiguity set $\mathcal{I}_k$.
-If the first constraint is substituted by $\nu_k = \bar{\nu}_k$, one is constrained to a smaller ambiguity subset of $\mathcal{I}_k$.
+To get an upper bound of $V_k^{*}(z)$, one can either enlarge the feasible region of the outer maximization or shrink the feasible region of the inner minimization.
+In this paper, we choose to shrink the ambiguity set $\mathcal{I}_k(z)$.
+If the first constraint is strengthened as $\nu_k = \bar{\nu}_k$, one is constrained to a smaller ambiguity subset of $\mathcal{I}_k(z)$.
 If a global minimax point can be solved for the relaxed one-step DRPP, one will get a suboptimal predictor and a performance upper bound.